alphaleonis/AlphaFS/_posts/2015-1-16-alphafs-2-0-is-out.md

 ---

 <div class="well bg-info">
-<span class="lead">Excited about your latest master-piece, but filled with anger and fear
+<span class="lead">Excited about your latest masterpiece, but filled with anger and fear
-when you find out that a .NET path can still be too long for your app.</span>
+<br />when you find out that a .NET path can still be too long for your app.</span>
 </div>

-So, this is exactly how i felt, mostly angry.
+So, this is exactly how I felt, mostly angry.

 I had written the best next-gen-file-explorer only to find out that it kinda sucked when I reached that dreaded `PATH TOO LONG` error.